LoPolyDragon/AuoraPlayer/README.md

 Aurora Player is released under the **MIT License**.
 See [`LICENSE`](LICENSE) for details.

-Made with ❤️ + 🎧 in California.
+Made By Nova Forge Studio